0LL13/pdf2textbox/README.rst

 pdf2textbox
 ============

-A PDF-to-text converter based on pdfminer2.
+A PDF-to-text converter based on pdfminer2 (which is based on pdfminer.six which is based on pdfminer).
-Converts PDF files with 2 columns to text and avoids the caveats that multi-columned PDF files have in store for the PDF converter.
+Converts PDF files with up to 3 columns to text and avoids the caveats that multi-columned PDF files have in store for PDF conversion.

 Features